 - This is an actual door that my best friend and I nearly killed ourselves trying to pry off of a dilapidated barn (with permission) from the same farmer I just mentioned.
 He was going to tear down the barn anyway and encouraged the head start we gave him with that.
 The door was painted white, and I painted over with some blue paint.
 I have another larger door from the same barn that I keep outside in our shed, which I kept the original white.
 See it in action here, and the original white here.

 - I fashioned this surface out of an old fence my neighbors were throwing away.
 One sane person’s trash is another crazy person’s treasure…isn’t that how the saying goes?
-I have painted this one multiple times, as I get bored easily.
+I have painted this one multiple times, because I always want a change.
 It’s currently blue.
 See it in action here.

 - This is an old table top that I bought for $5 from a local flea market/junk warehouse.
 See it in action here.

 - This is an old metal ceiling tile that I got from another flea market for $10.
 The front is a nice chipped white and the reverse is a tarnished grey with a texture and design I’m really into.
 See it in action here.
 And the other side here.

 - This wooden surface actually used to be a part of a vintage wardrobe I picked up from the flea market for $40.
 It was HEAVY but I managed to drag it out to the back shed before my husband caught me with it.
 The other panels I made into shelves in my pantry.
 I use this quite a bit as a background because of it’s height.
 See it in action here.

 Last but not least is my favorite thrift store purchase EVER.
 This table that (someone other than me) made out of reclaimed barn wood.
 It was a big spend for me ringing in at $70, but sometimes you just gotta splurge.
 I use it all the time–and when I’m not shooting on it directly I use it as a base for my other surfaces.
 You can see it in action here.
 Damos the cat has claimed it as his bird-watching perch, also.